 Spring is an application framework highly popular for the development of enterprise applications.
-It is built for Java and allows software developers to implement the enterprise systems of various sizes including POS, e-commerce, ERP, banking, and so on.
+It is built for Java and allows software developers to implement enterprise systems of various sizes including POS, e-commerce, ERP, banking, and so on.
 The Spring Framework offers a comprehensive configuration and programming model for the latest enterprise applications based on Java on any type of deployment platform.

 One of the modules of the Web layer of the Spring Framework is the Web-Servlet module.
 This module consists of Spring Framework’s MVC (model-view-controller) implementation for web applications.
-It provides a model-view-controller architecture and ready elements that can be utilized to build loosely coupled and flexible web applications.
+It provides model-view-controller architecture and ready elements that can be utilized to build loosely coupled and flexible web applications.

-The model-view-controller pattern results in dissociating the various aspects of application such as UI logic, business logic, input logic while offering a loose coupling between these components.
-Spring MVC is designed around a DispatcherServlet that deals with the HTTP requests and responses.
+The model-view-controller pattern results in dissociating the various aspects of the application such as UI logic, business logic, input logic while offering a loose coupling between these components.
+Spring MVC is designed around a DispatcherServlet that deals with HTTP requests and responses.

-In the above paragraphs, we have learnt what is Spring Framework, Spring Boot, and Spring MVC.
+In the above paragraphs, we have learned what is Spring Framework, Spring Boot, and Spring MVC.
 Now, let’s compare Spring MVC and Spring Boot.
 One of the most common dilemmas for the newbie developers who want to use Spring Framework is which one they should go for, either for Spring MVC or Spring Boot.

 Well, if you are a new developer, you may think you should go for Spring Boot as it is the latest one.
 So, let’s dig deeper into the comparison part and understand which one is more recommended than the other.

 You can use Spring MVC if you want to develop a web application with Spring.
-However, for the development of general Spring applications or beginning to learn Spring, it is recommended that you use Spring Boot as it is production ready, mitigates the job, and is being quickly adopted.
+However, for the development of general Spring applications or beginning to learn Spring, it is recommended that you use Spring Boot as it is production-ready, mitigates the job, and is being quickly adopted.
 Also, Spring Boot can use Spring MVC and autoconfigure it.
 In this case, the choice won’t be between MVC and Boot but between Boot or Bootless.
 This depends on how open to associated risks and innovation your organization is.

 Today, most of the Spring projects are integrated completely with Boot and even the Spring community began to develop various applications based on Spring Boot(monitoring and managing for example).
 You can benefit from very nice and useful features like remote shell and actuator for monitoring and managing with Boot.
 This enhances your application with production-ready features.